lsst-dm/dmtn-249/index.rst

 These operations would behave like vectorized versions of ``Butler.put``, with all Datastore writes (if nontrivial transfers are required) occurring before a single Registry or butler server operation that (within a transaction) adds datasets and the associated datastore records to the database.

 For ``Butler.import``, however, we also need to add dimension data, and register collections and dataset types, and not all of these can be performed in transactions.
-When these are present, I propose we add them first, prior to the Datastore operations, and do not attempt to make them atomic.
 These are already idempotent operations, which already allows users to retry a failed import without concern that the previous one will get in the way, and that's what's most important here.

 These operations have a greater chance than a single ``put`` of leaving us with Datastore-only files due to failures, since either a late Datastore copy or link failure or a Registry failure will leave all previous Datastore copy or link successes in place.